 Artist Robert Morris removed undergrowth from an abandoned 3.7-acre gravel pit in SeaTac, terraced the earth, and planted it with rye grass.
 Morris returned the land to active use—40 years later, we value it as a gathering place and internationally-celebrated destination.
-Johnson Pit #30 was officially added to the National Register of Historic Places in October, 2021.
+Johnson Pit #30 was officially added to the National Register of Historic Places in October, 2021 for “significant contribution to the broad patterns of history,” embodiment of “distinctive characteristics,” and “high artistic values.”
+A contemporary earthwork has never received such status.
 "The Earthwork was the first publicly funded project to reclaim an industrially-abused site with art." - The Cultural Landscape Foundation

 Watch the Seattle Southside Scenes Video on Robert Morris Earthwork